It’s Monday again. And good snacks make Mondays better, right?

 - 2 Tbsp pure maple syrup

-Melt ghee in saute pan over medium heat.
+- Melt ghee/butter in saute pan over medium heat.